 Counter-intuitively, this FS-backed method was a couple of orders of magnitude faster than rpy2 last time I tried to pass more than a few MB of data.

-Apparently you are supposed to use feather for this these days, although there is no documentation.
+Apparently you can use feather for this these days, although there is little documentation.
+Also, you can try rccpcnpy (pronounced Arrsikpeekernoppy) which is a numpy-matrix-loader for R.

 Easy project reload